exmokapress/streamlit_app/README.md

 To launch the app simply click this url link of the streamlit app https://exmokapress-streamlit-app-streamlit-app-0y4qi2.streamlit.app/

-You can look up members and boats based on the table xx.
+You can look up members and boats based on the table rides.csv.

 In addition you will find a video recording which demonstrates the streamlit app and